-What this medicine is for
+What it is used for

 Adults: ROXITHROMYCIN AN is indicated for the treatment of the following types of mild to moderately severe infections in adults caused by or likely to be caused by susceptible microorganisms.
 Upper respiratory tract infection: acute pharyngitis, tonsillitis and sinusitis.
 Lower respiratory tract infection: acute bronchitis and acute exacerbations of chronic bronchitis; community acquired pneumonia.
 Skin and skin structure infections.
 Nongonococcal urethritis.
 Children: ROXITHROMYCIN AN 150mg tablets are indicated for the treatment of the following mild to moderately severe infections in children caused by or likely to be caused by susceptible microorganisms.
 Acute pharyngitis.
 Acute tonsillitis.
 Impetigo.
 Appropriate culture and sensitivity tests should be performed when necessary to determine organism susceptibility and thus treatment suitability.
 Therapy with roxithromycin may be inititiated before results of these tests are known; once results become available, appropriate therapy should be continued.

-White, round, convex tablets, scored on one face, embossment on other side: R300|
+White, round, convex film-coated tablets, scored on one face, embossment on other side: "R150"

 This medicine is available from a pharmacist and requires a prescription.
 It is

 You should seek advice from your doctor or pharmacist about taking this medicine.
 They can help you balance the risks and the benefits of this medicine during pregnancy.